dotnet/try/Microsoft.DotNet.Try.ProjectTemplate/Tutorial/content/Readme.md

-# Creating interactive documentation with dotnet-try
+# Creating interactive documentation with Try .NET

 ## Setup
 Before getting started with the sample above, you need to install the `dotnet try` global tool.
 In a terminal execute